fuller-Lam/MRLF-DATA-FELLOW-CONSTITUENCY-ANALYSIS/README.md

 **Road infrastructure**- Road infrastructure shows a more mixed story because there are two different measures here.
 On total road length, Khasi Hills has the lowest average at about 144.68 km, compared with 170.6 km in Jaintia Hills and 173.7 km in Garo Hills.
 But lower road length does not automatically mean worse infrastructure, because regions can differ in size and terrain.
 **Pucca road share**, which is usually the better quality indicator, Jaintia Hills is the weakest at 49.92%, compared with 56.19% in Garo Hills and 63.05% in Khasi Hills.
 So for road quality, Jaintia Hills is the most underserved.
 Literacy- For literacy rate, Jaintia Hills again ranks lowest at 73.1%, slightly below Garo Hills at 74.0%, and well below Khasi Hills at 77.7%.

 So on education outcomes, Jaintia Hills is the most underserved.
 Which region is most underserved?
 If we judge overall across water, road quality, and literacy, the answer is:
 Jaintia Hills is the most underserved overall.

 That’s because it is the lowest on pucca road coverage and lowest on literacy, and it also has below-average water access.
 However, there is one important exception:
 Garo Hills is the most underserved specifically on water access, since it has the lowest JJM coverage.

-2. Scheme delivery gaps Jal Jeevan Mission and PM Awas Yojana- Constituencies with the lowest scheme delivery.
+2. Scheme delivery gaps :_Jal Jeevan Mission and PM Awas Yojana_- Constituencies with the lowest scheme delivery.
 **Lowest JJM coverage**: The weakest constituencies on Jal Jeevan Mission functional tap coverage are: Resubelpara(23.4%), Khliehriat (24.1%), Kharkutta (24.1%), Sohiong (26.6%), Mawhati (26.7%), Mendipathar (27.1%), Selsella (27.4%), Mawphlang (27.4%), Songsak (27.6%), Williamnagar (28.2%).

 **Lowest PM Awas completion**
-The weakest constituencies on PM Awas completion are: Sohiong (46.9%), East Shillong (48.0%), Mahendraganj (49.3%),Mawryngkneng (49.6%),Gambegre (50.3%),Selsella (51.4%), Shillong West (52.5%), Shillong North (53.4%),Mawphlang (53.9%), Ranikor (55.6%). **Repeated laggards across both schemes**: A few constituencies show up as weak performers in both: Sohiong, Selsella, Mawphlang.
+The weakest constituencies on PM Awas completion are: Sohiong (46.9%), East Shillong (48.0%), Mahendraganj (49.3%),Mawryngkneng (49.6%),Gambegre (50.3%),Selsella (51.4%), Shillong West (52.5%), Shillong North (53.4%),Mawphlang (53.9%), Ranikor (55.6%).
+**Repeated laggards across both schemes**: A few constituencies show up as weak performers in both: Sohiong, Selsella, Mawphlang.

 When we look at the **Geographic pattern** of these data ,we found that the average delivery by region shows a visible pattern-
 **Garo Hills**- JJM average: 43.4%, PM Awas average: 71.0% ; **Jaintia Hills**-JJM average: 46.9%, PM Awas average: 77.3%, **Khasi Hills**- JJM average: 61.4%, PM Awas average: 69.9%.